jonsk197/RocketWars/README.md

 # RocketWars
-Small prodject for TDDD23 by Jonsk197 & Ammal617
+Small project for TDDD23 by Jonsk197 & Ammal617

 Installation